formula1/domain-config-formatter/readme.md

 - The code doesn't know the containers aliases and may not know the hosts ip addresses
   - It's probably a good idea to blacklist all aliases and ip addresses that point to itself
   - I don't think most servers will loop back but who knows
+- This code doesn't check the machine's ip addresses
+  - The machine's ip addresses may change so
+    - what is ok one moment can be bad
+    - what is bad one moment can be ok
+  - The proxy server you use should probably black list those ips